 For more on the coverage rideshare companies provide check out these links:

-Uber and Lyft are just two of the rideshare companies our attorneys have taken on in personal injury cases.
+These are a few of the rideshare companies our attorneys have taken on in personal injury cases.
 If you are injured in an accident involving any rideshare driver’s negligence please talk to an attorney with CCD Law about your options.

 Frequently Asked Questions